Skip to main content

 Serialization

 To serialize data, just return the data you want to serialize from your controller.
-It will be automatically serialized into JSON, XML, YAML, or HTML, depending on the Accept header in the request.
+It will be automatically serialized into one of the following formats, depending on the Accept header in the request:

 type MyReturnType struct {